New to Foundation Stage 2 - Reception.

 - Welcome email from class teacher.

 - Envelope being sent, or delivered via siblings in school, with forms from the office to look at and/or complete.

-- Invitation to a stay and play session.
+- Invitation to stay and play sessions.
 July 2023.

 - Appointment for one to one meeting in September 2023.